The Love Parade (song)

 "The Love Parade" is the fourth single released by the Dream Academy.
 It was a more "edgy" song than their previous singles, made so by the inclusion of implied themes of adultery and erotic temptation in the lyrics, and was arranged to a brisk bossa nova-esque beat which was in stark contrast to the style of the group's first single "Life in a Northern Town".

-There were two additional singles released in the UK by Blanco y Negro, a 7" shaped picture disc and a second limited edition release.
+A music video was created to promote the single, which was directed by Peter Kagan and Paula Greis.
+The video received power rotation on MTV.

 Background

 The Love Parade is the only song on The Dream Academy's eponymous album not to be produced by David Gilmour.
 Instead, the band recruited Alan Tarney to work with them on the track.
 Tarney was brought in at the suggestion of Rough Trade Records founder Geoff Travis to work on "The Love Parade".
 "What happened was, we had a pretty good demo for “Love Parade,” and we loved it, and when we made the record with David, somehow we never got 'round to it".
 Lead vocalist Nick Laird-Clowes noted that Tarney brought some "real special techniques" to the table: he tracked the vocals "12 or 15 times" during certain portions of the song.